 - Presentation of new information that was not available at the time of the original hearing, which may substantially affect the outcome of the hearing.

 Failure to Complete a Sanction

-Failure to complete a Housing & Residence Life Conduct sanction(s) may result in an escalated disciplinary action, and/or immediate referral to the University Student Conduct Office.
+Failure to complete a Housing & Residence Life Conduct sanction(s) may result in an escalated disciplinary action, and/or immediate referral to the University Office of Student Accountability and Resolution.
 Please review the University's Student Code of Conduct for additional information regarding University Conduct Procedures.

-NOTE: As a result of a case referral to the University Student Conduct Office, failure to complete with a sanction may result in a Disciplinary Hold being issued to the student's account.
+NOTE: As a result of a case referral to the University Office of Student Accountability and Resolution, failure to complete with a sanction may result in a Disciplinary Hold being issued to the student's account.
 Holds will not be lifted to accommodate schedule changes, registration, transcript requests, etc. until the student has successfully completed required sanctions.